 There are endless questions when it comes to software and basic editing tips.
 With a smart approach, this process can be liberating.
 In this article, let’s talk the most important photo editing tips and break down the process for you.

-Find Your Unique Style
+Edit Photos to Find Your Unique Style

 Starting out, the most important thing is choosing a style that you want to apply to your photos.
 Having a consistent style has many advantages.
 It gives your images a signature look, and people immediately recognise your photos.

 It also makes your life easier, because you know what to do with the image each time you start editing.

 Get Inspired by Other Photographers

 Creating a style starts with finding inspiration.
 Find photographers whose images appeal to your taste.
 Try to define which elements in their photos grab your attention.
 Is it the gorgeous lighting?
 Or maybe the artist uses colors to tell a story?
 What speaks to you when you look at their work?

 If something catches your eye, think of implementing it into your photographs.
 Don’t set limits on yourself.
 Try out presets, watch tutorials, look at other photographers’ before-and-after photos.
 The only right style of editing is one that suits you best.
 So don’t be afraid to experiment till you’re happy.

 Shooting in RAW gives you a major head start compared to using JPEG.
 It is a lossless format.
 This means that it keeps all the image data that the camera captures, as opposed to the compressed JPEG files.